 MULTI-ACCESS EDGE COMPUTING (MEC)

-ENABLES LATENCY REDUCTION, HIGHER BANDWIDTH UTILIZATION, AND THE EXPANDED ABILITY TO RAPIDLY PROCESS CONTENT
+MULTI-ACCESS EDGE COMPUTING OFFERS THE ABILITY TO RAPIDLY PROCESS CONTENT

 MEC creates a new ecosystem and value chain, enabling CSPs to securely open their Radio Access Network (RAN) edge to authorized third-parties while allowing them the flexibility to deploy innovative applications and services.
 This widens the addressable market for CSPs beyond the traditional consumer-centric business model to varied vertical markets such as automotive, health, energy, education, manufacturing, and many others.